rsfellman/ds5100-finalproject-dbm4bj/README.md

 Create a die with the ability to change the weights of select faces of said die and roll the die, taking into account the weights.

-Methods:
+#### Methods:

+   -  **__init__**
-   -  **__init__**:   This is the initializer.
+       - This is the initializer.
-             The user must input a numpy array with faced for the die.
+       - The user must input a numpy array with faced for the die.

+  -  **change_weight**
-  -  **change_weight**: Changes the weight of one face of the die.
+      - Changes the weight of one face of the die.

+  -  **roll_die**
-  -  **roll_die**:   Rolls the die a given number of times.
+      -  Rolls the die a given number of times.
-                The results for roll_die will change as if the weights for the die are changed.
+      -  The results for roll_die will change as if the weights for the die are changed.

+   - **get_current_state**
-   - **get_current_state**: Prints a data frame with the sides of the die as an index and the assigned weights for each side as the data.
+       - Prints a data frame with the sides of the die as an index and the assigned weights for each side as the data.

-Attributes:
+#### Attributes:

    - **faces**: NumPy array of the faces for a die.

-More on Methods Here:
+#### More on Die Methods:

-<ins>**__init__(self, N)**<ins>
+##### <ins>__init__(self, N)<ins>

    - Initializer.
    - It sets up the die with a given number of sides and adds a weight of 1 for each side of the die.

 inputs:

+   - N:
-   - N: Faces for a die.
+       - Faces for a die.
-        N must be a NumPy array with unique values.
+       - N must be a NumPy array with unique values.
-        This method will return errors if those conditions are not met.
+       - This method will return errors if those conditions are not met.

-outputs:None

-<ins>**change_weight(self, face, new_weight)**<ins>
+outputs: None

+##### <ins>change_weight(self, face, new_weight)<ins>

    - Changes the weight of one specified side of the die by assigning the new weight to the data frame.

  inputs:

+   - face:
-   - face:   The face from your die that you want to change the weight of.
+       - The face from your die that you want to change the weight of.
-            This must be in the initial NumPy array N.
+       - This must be in the initial NumPy array N.
-            This method will throw an error if the face listed is not in the original numpy array N.
+       - This method will throw an error if the face listed is not in the original numpy array N.

+   - new_weight:
-   - new_weight: This is the new weight you are assigning to a side.
+       - This is the new weight you are assigning to a side.
-                This must be an integer or a float.
+       - This must be an integer or a float.
-                An error will be returned if it does not meet those conditions.
+       - An error will be returned if it does not meet those conditions.

 outputs: None

- <ins>**get_current_state(self)**<ins>
+ ##### <ins>get_current_state(self)<ins>
  - Prints a data frame with the sides of the die as an index and the assigned weights for each side as the data.

-inputs: none
+inputs: None

 outputs:
+ - die_df_index:
- - die_df_index: data frame with the faces of the die as an index and a single column with the assigned weights for each face.
+     - data frame with the faces of the die as an index and a single column with the assigned weights for each face.

-<ins> **roll_dice(self, nrolls=1)**<ins>
+##### <ins> roll_dice(self, nrolls=1)<ins>
 - Takes a sample of the sides using the assigned weights, and prints the results of the rolls as a list.

 inputs:
+- nrolls:
-- nrolls: Default set to one unless the user reassigns it.
+    - Default set to one unless the user reassigns it.
-        Nrolls should be an integer.
+    - Nrolls should be an integer.
 outputs:
+ - results:
- - results: a python list of the results of the rolls
+     - A python list of the results of the rolls

 ---